 To celebrate the smooth, creamy, refreshing treat of the summer, the National Today announced July as “Ice Cream Month.”
 The best part about a holiday is being able to celebrate!
 Couldn’t get any better, right?
 On the 3rd Sunday of July, the whole world will enjoy this tasty treat.
-To many of us, ice cream is something we crave for on a hot summer day.
+To many of us, ice cream is something we crave on a hot summer day.
 It is a staple for any beach family vacation or a stroll around a city in search of the best Instagram spot.
 But did you know ice cream is very different all around the world?
-Let’s learn more.
+Let’s learn more about it!

-How Ice Cream Came to Be:
+How Ice Cream Was Invented:

 Ice cream originally comes from China.
 In 618-97AD the King Tang of Shang had a good take on ice-cream.
 There were 94 ice men working to make buffalo milk, flour, and camphor into a tasty treat.
 Later, in 200 BC Chinese mixed milk and rice.
 Then, they packed the mixture in the snow to freeze, thus resembling the ice cream we know today.

-Europe Takes Over:
+Europe Takes Over

 When Roman Emperors discovered the refreshing dessert, they sent slaves high into the mountains to bring the ice back.
 Then Romans flavored the ice and served to the high blood families in Rome, Ephesus, Carthage, Alexandria, and elsewhere.

-Marco Polo Brings the Recipe to Medieval Europe in the Golden Age:
+Marco Polo Brings the Recipe to Medieval Europe in the Golden Age

 At the end of the 13th century, Marco Polo brought the recipe back from his trips to China.
 In the far-away land, ice-cream was a popular dish.
 He introduced ice cream to Italy.
 It spread over the high castes of Europe fairly soon and later was brought to the Americas.